The Horrors of Defaulting on Education Debt

 The harsh reality of defaulting on student laons.

 May 28, 2015

 This is a cautionary tale of the consequences of defaulting on education debt, based on the experiences of seven borrowers of federal and private student loans.
 The stories are all true, but names and inconsequential details have been changed to protect the borrowers.

 Education debt is a necessary evil.
-Most students graduate from college with debt.
-For example, seven out of every eight Bachelor’s degree recipients in 2007-08 who applied for federal student aid graduated with student loans.
-Every graduate and professional student who applied for federal student aid and graduated with a degree in business, law or medicine had to borrow to pay for their education.
+Most students graduate from college with student loan debt.
 The bottom line is that college means debt, since student loans are unavoidable for all students except for those who come from the wealthiest of families.

 Revenge of the Universal Default